zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_semaphores.rst

    DEFINE_SEMAPHORE(PRIV_SEM);

-To utilize this semaphore from a different source file use the following syntax:
+To reference this semaphore from a different source file, use the following syntax:

 .. code-block:: c